Coping with Infertility Grief

 - Ask your infertility clinic if they have mental health professionals on staff or can recommend one.

 - The American Society of Reproductive Medicine lists members that are mental health professionals.

 Creating a Family has many resources to help you cope with infertility grief.
-A few we think you will find particularly helpful are:
+Here are a few we think you will find particularly helpful: